shakedbriller/Airlines-passangers-satisfaction-prediction/README.md

 # Airlines-passangers-satisfaction-prediction
 Airline passenger satisfaction survey to determine what factors contribute most to customer satisfaction.
-Comparing various models in order to predict passenger satisfaction.
+Comparing various classification models and dimensionality reduction algorithms such as PCA and t-SNEin order to predict passenger satisfaction.